verrazzano/docs/content/docs/quickstart.md

 To install Verrazzano in a production environment, see the [Installation]() section instead.
 {{< /hint >}}

+### Prerequisites

+To follow the Quick Start guide, you must have:
+* An Oracle Cloud account with permission to create OKE clusters.
+* At least 2 VMs available in your tenancy, with a shape equivalent to or better than VM.Standard2.4.
+* An Oracle ID for pulling images from the Oracle Container Registry.

-### Obtain the Verrazzano Quick Start samples
+### Obtain the Verrazzano Quick Start repository

 Verrazzano Enterprise Container Platform software is available in open source on GitHub at [https://github.com/verrazzano](https://github.com/verrazzano).

-To follow the Quick Start guide, you must:
-* Meet the following prerequisites:
-  - An Oracle Cloud account with permission to create OKE clusters.
-  - At least 2 VMs available in your tenancy, with a shape equivalent to or better than VM.Standard2.4.
-  - An Oracle ID for pulling images from the Oracle Container Registry.

-* Download the appropriate sample files:

 {{< tabs "tabs-git-clone" >}}
 {{< tab "OKE" >}}
-Clone the samples repository:
+Clone the Quick Start repository:

 ```bash
 git clone https://github.com/verrazzano/quickstart-oke
 ```
 {{< /tab >}}
 {{< tab "Kind" >}}
-Clone the samples repository:
+Clone the Quick Start repository:

 ```bash
 git clone https://github.com/verrazzano/quickstart-kind